-A common reason for discarding target tuna species is if the catch is too small to market or receive an economically viable ex-vessel price.
-An area that receives a large influx of undersize juvenile tuna will most likely have temporarily elevated tuna discard levels.
-This is noticeable in the Solomon Islands fishery where small skipjack and yellowfin are common on FADs from December to June, as shown for purse seine catches in Figure 3.6.
+A common reason for discarding target tuna species is if the catch is too small to market or to receive an economically-viable ex-vessel price.
+An area that receives a large influx of under-sized juvenile tuna will most likely have temporarily-elevated tuna discard levels.
+This is noticeable in the Solomon Islands fishery, where small skipjack and yellowfin are common on FADs from December to June (Hampton & Bailey 1993).